January 2nd, 2021 · 32 min read

 For the past several years, I have been writing a guide (this is last year's edition) that goes viral every year which gives you step by step instructions on how to become a Web Developer from scratch, for free.
-Thousands of students have followed these steps since then.
-However, a lot has changed since last year's edition, so I wanted to share with you the updated guide and changes for 2020 (with new resources)!
+Thousands of students have followed these steps since then and have gotten hired.
+However, a lot has changed since last year's edition, so I wanted to share with you the updated guide and changes for 2021 (with new resources)!
 The focus is on efficiency: Learn the right topics that are in demand right now so you can get hired as soon as possible.

 This is part 1 of a 2 part series.
 You can read the second part here.